jamiewilbraham/azure-docs/articles/cognitive-services/Translator/reference/v2-0-reference.md

 ### Implementation notes

 > [!IMPORTANT]
-> **Deprecation note:** After January 31, 2018, this method won't accept new sentence submissions.
+> **Deprecation note:** As of January 31, 2018, this method doesn't accept new sentence submissions.
 You'll get an error message.
 Please see the announcement about changes to the Collaborative Translation Framework (CTF).

 Adds a translation to the translation memory.